brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 [^3]: Some examples of encoder-decoder models are T5 (text-to-text transformer) and BART (bidirectional and auto-regressive transformer) as well as UL5.
 They are used mainly for speech recognition, image captioning, text summarization and language conversion.
 [^4]: It would actually be an interesting study to analyze say for a fixed number of parameters $B$, if we have a $X:Y$ split amongst the encoder-decoder, compared to just a decoder with the same number of of parameters $B$, the comparative performance between the two.
 How does this change as $B$ gets large.
 [^5]: Suppose we want to accurately cite every aspect of a scientific article without hallucinations, an encoder-decoder architecture would be much better at this specific task than a decoder-only model.
+[^6]: In mixture of experts blocks like Kimi, the FFN step is replaced by multiple "expert" MLPs, and a small gating network picks a few experts (e.g. top-8 of 384) to process each token.
+The outputs are combined, and then passed to the next block.

 1. Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 Attention Is All You Need.
 Advances in Neural Information Processing Systems (NeurIPS 2017), 30, 5998–6008.
 2. Dao, T., Fu, D. Y., Ermon, S., Rudra, A., & Ré, C. (2022).
 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.
 Advances in Neural Information Processing Systems (NeurIPS 2022)